danmarsden/moodle-block_attendance/README.txt

 INSTALLATION
 ----------------
 The attendance follows standard installation procedures.
-Place the "attendance" directory in your blocks directory, "attforblock" directory in your mod directory.
+Place the "attendance" directory in your blocks directory, "attendance" directory in your mod directory.
 Please delete old language files from your moodledata/lang/en directory if you are upgrading the module.
 Then visit the Admin page in Moodle to activate it.

 --------------